Center-for-Health-Data-Science/bulkDGD/bulkDGD/ioutil/configs/representations/readme.md

 ## `two_opt.yaml`

 Example of a YAML configuration file used for `dgd_get_representations` (`-cr`, `--config-file-rep` option) to get the representations using two rounds of optimization.

+The configuration can be loaded using the `bulkDGD.ioutil.load_config_rep` function.

 The configuration file has the following structure (`int`, `str`, `float`, `bool`, etc., represent the data type expected for each field):